eeevanbbb/HornyBot/README.md

 ### Subjects File

 A list of subjects, one per line, about which the bot is horny.
 These will be tweeted in random order.
-The subjects will be appended with "Horny" (without a space) before being tweeted.
+The subjects will be appended with "-Horny" before being tweeted.

 ### Schedule File